Niagara Falls, New York: History

-In 2020, a public square named Cataract Commons opened on Old Falls Street.
+In 2020, a public square named "Cataract Commons" opened on Old Falls Street.
 It is a public space for outdoor events and activities.

 The city has multiple properties on the National Register of Historic Places.
 It also has three national historic districts, including Chilton Avenue-Orchard Parkway Historic District, Deveaux School Historic District and the Park Place Historic District.

 Geography

 Niagara Falls is at the international boundary between the United States and Canada.
 The city is within the Buffalo–Niagara Falls metropolitan area and is approximately 16 miles from Buffalo, New York.

-According to the United States Census Bureau, the city has an area of 16.9 sqmi, of which 14.1 sqmi (83.43%) is land and 2.8 sqmi (16.57%) is water.
+The city has an area of 16.9 sqmi, of which 14.1 sqmi (83.43%) is land and 2.8 sqmi (16.57%) is water.
 The city is built along the Niagara Falls and the Niagara Gorge, which is next to the Niagara River.

 Climate

-Niagara Falls has a humid continental climate (Dfa).
-The city experiences cold, snowy winters and very warm, humid summers.
+Niagara Falls has a humid continental climate (Dfa/Dfb under the Köppen climate classification, Dca/Dcb under Trewartha).
+Different weather stations show that some parts of the city have a hemiboreal climate with average summer temperatures slightly under 22 °C, and others with a hot-summer continental climate with slightly hotter summers.
+The city has cold, snowy winters and very warm, humid summers.
 Precipitation is moderate and consistent in all seasons, falling equally or more as snow during the winter.

 The city has snowier than average winters compared to most cities in the US, however less than many other cities in Upstate New York including nearby Buffalo and Rochester.
 Thaw cycles with temperatures above 0 °C are a common occurrence.
-The hottest and coldest temperatures recorded in the decade through 2015 were 97 °F in 2005 and −13 °F in 2003, respectively.
+The hottest and coldest temperatures recorded in the decade to 2015 were 97 °F in 2005 and −13 °F in 2003, respectively.
 38% of warm season precipitation falls in the form of a thunderstorm.